 There are many more methods which search engines use to measure user behaviour, but one of the most valuable methods is evaluating the average click-through rate of each visitor.

 This is when a user clicks on a link when searching for something on a SERP and is sent to a web page.
 It measures the amount of clicks the link receives from the number of views the webpage receives.
 For example, if your webpage was in a search result 100 times yet the link was only clicked on 12 times, then the click-through rate would be 12%.

 Data science tools such as Google Search Console (which is also free to use) are extremely useful for comparing your click-through rate for a particular webpage in relation to how it is ranking for a targeted keyword.
 Low scores will indicate which areas require your attention most.
 This could involve improving meta descriptions, optimising title tags and more.

 For an effective SEO strategy that is data-driven, it is crucial to have access to the right resources and tools.
 SEO forecasting is never 100% correct, which is why having a data-driven approach is the best way to achieve a much more precise and accurate SEO strategy.
 Although tempting, it is never a good idea to double-down in the areas that you are already succeeding in – only filling the gaps with the right tools will create an air-tight SEO strategy.

 Whether it is harvesting data from PPC (Pay-Per-Click) campaigns, bounce rates, competitor rankings or more, our team of SEO specialists have years of experience in creating tailored SEO strategies for our many clients.

 Do you want to improve your SEO results yet don’t know where to start?
-If so, then contact Newpath Web, a leading SEO company in Melbourne, by calling 1300 761 806 or explore our website to find out how we can assist your needs today.
+If so, then contact Newpath Web, a leading search engine optimisation company in Melbourne, by calling 1300 761 806 or explore our website to find out how we can assist your needs today.